-[+ links: A Plea for Lost Civilizations - A Relic from the Old Space Program - America's Own Haunting - The Drop - Eerie Earths - Far Future - Kroth - Man of the World - The Old Space Program - Pellucidar - The Rise - Star's Reach - What to see on Earth ]
+[+ links: A Plea for Lost Civilizations - A Relic from the Old Space Program - America's Own Haunting - The Drop - Eerie Earths - Far Future - Kroth - Man of the World - The Old Space Program - Pellucidar - Provided at Generous Prices - The Rise - The Slavanns Must Play - Star's Reach - What to see on Earth ]

 Forgetting all bias, let's consider our world afresh.

 Beamed down into wombs, we're born on a mission to Earth, we open our eyes and begin to explore.